solid/process/solid-editors-tr-process.md

 An issue can enter the drafting phase if either of the following is met:

 * A rough consensus has been recorded on an issue or a set of issues.
-* A Solid Editor has deemed that the prior experience on the issue is sufficient, in particular by existing implementations, for drafting to begin.
+* A Solid Editor has deemed that the prior experience on the issue, particularly by existing implementations, is sufficient for drafting to begin.

 ##### Exit